ilsffun19/ovs-dpdk/README.md

 (either in socket 0 or socket 1), and then edit the core assignment of the ovs-vswitchd.
 By default, it has been set to core 1 (in socket 0).
 Save the file.
+Save the start-ovs-dpdk.sh file and then run start-ovs-dpdk.sh to start OVS-DPDK.
+Then run set_pmd_threads.sh

 To run Phy-VM-Phy (PVP):